jdi-docs/jdi-light/source/includes/_documentation.md

     Given I open "Users Page"
-    Then the "Users Table" table columns count equals "4" And the "Users Table" table rows count equals "6" And the "Users Table" table header has items:
+    Then the "Users Table" table columns count equals "4" And the "Users Table" table rows count equals "6" And the "Users Table" table header has items
       | Number      |
       | Type        |
       | User        |